How Much Does a Taxi Cost on Koh Chang?

 Firstly, there aren’t any real taxis on the island.
 The only public transport that is available are the white, shared pick up trucks which provide the only type of public transport on Koh Chang.
-As soon as you get off the ferry the drivers will herd you onto them, usually packing 12 – 14 passengers into the back and piling luggage onto the roof.
+As soon as you get off the ferry the drivers will herd you onto them, packing as many passengers as possible into the back and piling luggage onto the roof.
 If you want to stand on the back, hold on tight.
 As when you start going over bumpy roads or up the hills you’ll find it much harder to cling on.
 People have fallen off the taxis in the past.

-it’s a welcome gift from the friendly drivers to visitors there are 12 – 14 of you squashed in like veal calves in the rear of the pick up.
+it’s a welcome gift from the friendly drivers there are 12 to 14 of you squashed in like pigs being transported to the slaughterhouse in the rear of the pick up.

 Ideally the drivers would love nothing more than to spend their day only picking people up from the pier, however they have to take turns to do this.
-There is a rota system in place and so with around 90 licensed song-taews on the streets each driver doesn’t get to the pier as often as they would like.
+There is a rota system in place and so with around 90 licensed songtaews on the streets each driver doesn’t get to the pier as often as they would like.
 Therefore, fares for trips along the west coast are higher than they should be given the distances involved.
-This is also to avoid the drivers’ children starving to death, possibly.

 |White Sand Beach||Chai Chet||50|